minana96/robot-runner/README.md

 python robot-runner/ experiments/offloading_experiment/<experiment configuration file>
 ```

 During replication, it is important that the noted values are adjusted to their respictive configuration (e.g., robot's IP adress, hostname, username).
+The values are noted in global variables section of all configuration files.